oracle-terraform-modules/terraform-oci-vcn/examples/custom_route_rules/README.md

 - Values can be computed and becomes dynamic, with Terraform Functions, of coming possibly from any valid [Named Values]
 - Declaration and Initialization occurs in one place, for easier reading and configuration sharing

-For details about type and the accepted values for these two Input Variables, please see [docs/terraformoptions] and [docs/routing_rules]
+For details about type and the accepted values for these two Input Variables, please see [docs/terraformoptions]

 ## Prerequisites